metalhelix/tracks/production_install_notes.md

 # Overview

-This document describes the Stowers 'tracks' server, which was developed by <Sam.Meier@gmail.com> with requirements and encouragement from <Chris_Seidel@stowers.org>.
-It is currently administered jointly between <Jenny_McGee@stowers.org> and <Malcolm_Cook@stowers.org>.
-The document started as Sam's leave-behind, and have been added to by Malcolm as he reviewed the application's deployment and overcame some of the ISSUES identified herein.

-This project, and this file, is on github at
-<https://github.com/metalhelix/tracks>.
-It is private - you need to
-be a member of <https://github.com/metalhelix> to view.

 <http://tracks.stowers.org> is "a url-shortner and host for genomic
 track files".
 Track file content is hosted on outward-facing server so it might be rendered in the ucsc genome browser.
 There is no hard